Energy trends, market structures, finances, and investments

 During the course, you will also play Back Bay Battery, a simulation game in which you play the role of a business unit manager at Back Bay Battery Company who must balance a portfolio of investment strategies across products in the rechargeable battery space.
 During the game you decide which market opportunities to pursue, make long and short-term investment decisions, and address a number of challenges including timing and level of investment across mature and new businesses, meeting financial objectives and the constant trade-offs between investment options – all in the context of uncertain market information.
 Your final evaluation is based on the results of your simulation at the end of the week.

 Energy Economics gives you the opportunity to see what you learn put into action.
 We also arrange visits to local companies that are active in the energy sector, and the course also gives you plenty of opportunities to strengthen your international network in the energy sector.

-Interactions with experts from GEM and InnoEnergy help you identify potential partnerships, customers and enablers for your research.
-Social events and cultural activities in Grenoble – a truly international city – allow you to relax in the company of your fellow researchers and sustainable energy enthusiasts.
+Interactions with experts from Grenoble Ecole de Management and InnoEnergy help you identify potential partnerships, customers and enablers for your professional projects.
+Social events and cultural activities in Grenoble – a truly international city – allow you to relax in the company of your fellow sustainable energy enthusiasts.

 Thoughts on the course…

 “It is really well structured and it goes deep on each topic”